-☐ RENEWAL ☐ NEW MEMBERSHIP I am a member of other camera club(s): MEMBERSHIP RATES ☐ Individual: \$45 • My membership contact into remains the same (if renewal) □ Student: \$35 NAME ☐ I am a member of Photographic Society of ☐ Family: \$65 America Optional contribution to Commemorative Fund: \$ New members / updated current □ I am willing to serve on a committee□ Field trips Total: \$ members: NAME ☐ Competitions 000000000000000000000000000000000000000 ☐ Membership ☐ Refreshments Dues cover the club year from September through May Dues must be paid no later than the 2nd SPOUSE /PARTNER OF STUDENT NAME ☐ I am willing to lead a field trip Thursday in September and before entering any I am interested in presenting a talk on: SSCC competition.
-After January 31, only for new are \$35; dues for spouses and students are \$30; STREET and families are \$55.
-We welcome your additional contribution to the SSCC Commemorative Fund I suggest the following club field trips: CITY MAKE CHECKS PAYABLE TO: Silver spring connects can properly properly please bring this completed form with your check before the September competition or mail to: STATEZIP Silver Spring Camera Club TEL.
-HOME I would like to have the following additional training or coaching and / or club programs: c/o Bruce Schaefer, Treasurer PO Box 2375 Silver Spring, MD 20915-2375 MODILE OF WORK TEL and collectively, blameless for any injury that may EMAIL participating in any SSCC activity or event.
+☐ RENEWAL ☐ NEW MEMBERSHIP ☐ I am a member of other camera club(s): MEMBERSHIP RATES ☐ Individual: \$45 L My membership contact into remains the same (if renewal) ☐ Student: \$35 NAME ☐ I am a member of Photographic Society of America ☐ Family: \$65 ☐ Optional contribution to Commemorative Fund: \$ New members / updated current members: NAME ☐ I am willing to serve on a committee☐ Field trips☐ Competitions☐ Competition☐ Compe Total: \$ ☐ Membersnip Dues cover the club year from September through May.
+Dues must be paid no later than the 2 nd SPOUSE /PARTNER or STUDENT NAME ☐ I am willing to lead a field trip☐ I am interested in presenting a talk on: SSCC competition.
+After January 31, only for new members dues for the remainder of the club year STREET and families are \$55.
+We welcome your additional contribution to the SSCC Commemorative Fund.
+CITY i suggest the following club held trips.
+MAKE CHECKS PAYABLE TO: Silver Spring Camera Club Please bring this completed form with your check before the September competition or mail to: STATEZIP I would like to have the following additional training or coaching and / or club programs: Silver Spring Camera Club c/o Bruce Schaefer, Treasurer PO Box 2375 Silver Spring, MD 20915-2375 MOBILE or WORK TEL.
+EMAIL participating in any SSCC activity or event.
 Applicant's signature Date of application